 What are the key steps in business process improvement?

 Running a business can be stressful.
-You have to manage employees, keep stock, and ensure that you’re profitable enough to stay afloat.
+You must manage employees, keep stock, and ensure you’re profitable enough to stay afloat.
 However, taking the time to regularly review your processes by determining how you could include business process improvement and implementation will save you money, and you will become more efficient at running your company.
-You might even find ways to add new products or services that keep customers coming back for more!
+You might even find ways to add new products or services that keep customers returning for more!

 Identify the business process in need of improvement